-- Distinguish undisputed evidence from contested evidence. - Let the evidence lead to a conclusion do not interpret the evidence with a goal to reach a particular conclusion. - Avoid having a "hunch" from the beginning or judging based upon appearance or the "type" of girl/boy. - Avoid "first impression bias." - There will be gaps in evidence if you cannot fill those gaps, do not use your assumptions or speculation.
+- Distinguish undisputed evidence from contested evidence. - Let the evidence lead to a conclusion do not interpret the evidence with a goal to reach a particular conclusion. - Consider any risk of bias you might have towards a party or witness (positive or negative). - Avoid "first impression bias." - There will be gaps in evidence if you cannot fill those gaps, do not use your assumptions or speculation.